Alexandra-Smith/masters/README.md

 Title: Prediction of HER2 status in breast cancer directly from histopathology images using deep learning.

 ## 🚧 Work in Progress 🚧
-This repository hosts my MSc project, which is currently being completed.
+This repository hosts my MSc project, which is currently in being completed.

 Project Organization
 ------------

     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── data (saved locally)
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final data for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original data.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │